adplugg/wordpress-ad-plugin/readme.txt

 1. The AdPlugg WordPress Ad Plugin makes it easy to place ads on your WordPress site.

 == Changelog ==

+= 1.9.32 =
+* Updated the readme.txt to reflect that the plugin is tested and working with WordPress 5.1.1.
+* Updated the readme.txt to reflect that the plugin is tested and working with v1.0.2 of the AMP plugin.
+* Linted the AdPlugg_Admin class to meet all WP coding standards.
+* Linted the AdPlugg_Privacy class to meet all WP coding standards.

 = 1.9.31 =
 * Updated the readme.txt to reflect that the plugin is tested and working with WordPress 5.1.0.